linuxdeepin/deepin-manual/manual-assets/server/dde/en_US/index.md

 In Launcher, you can scroll up and down to find an application, or locate it with the category navigation.

-If you already know the application name, just search for it.
+If you already know the application name, just input keywords in searching box to locate it quickly.

 ### Set App Shortcut
 The shortcut offers a method to run applications easily and quickly.